jmrocampo/joshua-ocampo/README.md

-# joshua-ocampo
+# projects
-Showcase projects that I have experience with
+Showcase AWS projects that I have experience with.
+Huge shoutout to Adrian Cantrill at learn.cantrill.io for these brilliant and fantastic demos.